durrantlab/autogrow4/tutorial/TUTORIAL.md

 SciPy (mathematical functions) can be downloaded via `conda`/`pip`.
 It can be `conda` installed using the command `conda install -c anaconda scipy`.
-AutoGrow4 has been tested using `scipy` version 1.1.0
+AutoGrow4 has been tested using `scipy` version 1.1.0.

 Matplotlib (python graphing tool) can be downloaded via `conda`/`pip`.
 It can be `conda` installed using the command `conda install matplotlib`.
-AutoGrow4 has been tested using `matplotlib` version 3.0.2
+AutoGrow4 has been tested using `matplotlib` version 3.0.2.

 func_timeout (pythonic timeout tool) can be downloaded via `pip`.
 It can be `pip` installed using the command `pip install func-timeout`.
-AutoGrow4 has been tested using `func_timeout` version 4.3.5
+AutoGrow4 has been tested using `func_timeout` version 4.3.5.

-##### Optional Installations
+#### Optional Installations

-The following APIs are only required for users using mpi multithreading.
+mpi4py (MPI multithreading python library) is required for MPI multithreading.

-mpi4py (mpi multithreading python library) can be downloaded via `conda`/`pip`.
+It can be downloaded via `conda`/`pip`.
 It can be `conda` installed using the command `conda install -c anaconda mpi4py`.
 AutoGrow4 has been tested using `mpi4py` version 3.0.1.
 This may require a preinstallation of `mpich`: `sudo apt install mpich`

 AutoGrow4 requires `mpi4py` version 2.1.0 and higher.
 To check the version: